The Complete Gin Framework Guide

 03 Routing

-All HTTP Methods
+- All HTTP verbs:

 r.GET("/users", getUsers) // read list of users